-DigiAlti's battery typically lasts approximately 150 jumps or three to four weeks, but it's battery life depends greatly on what types of—and how often—alerts and effects are used.
+DigiAlti's battery typically lasts approximately 150 jumps or three months, but it's battery life depends greatly on what types of—and how often—alerts and effects are used.
 The more LEDs that are used the shorter the battery life will be.
 Digital altimeters that are subject to long car rides through hilly or mountainous terrain will naturally discharge the battery faster.
 The longest battery life is obtained by leaving the altimeter in one location.
 Simply driving with the altimeter to work in normal circumstances, however, will not significantly reduce the battery life of DigiAlti.

 DigiAlti has a lithium polymer battery that is rechargeable with the included USB cord.
 It takes approximately five hours to fully charge the battery when it is completely empty.
 A red LED indicates that the battery is charging, and this LED will go off to indicate the altimeter is done charging. .
 During long periods of storage (e.g. winter months), one should use the Deep Sleep Mode described below.
 It is best to store the altimeter in a cool, dry place.

 In addition to being able to check DigiAlti's battery status on the app under "Info," one can also check the battery status by navigating to the general info page using the top button as described above in 1.2.